 If built, the spire of the North Tower of Saint-Denis Basilica will reach 86 m, making it the 20th tallest church in France.

-Our list was made following an extensive research about the heights of churches in France.
-Sometimes data were in contradiction and we assessed what was the most pertinent website or source of information in taking our decision.
+Our list was made following extensive research about the heights of churches in France.
+Sometimes data were in contradiction and we assessed what was the most pertinent website or source of information in making our decision.
 This list may need your cooperation: if you know of a building that is missing or incorrectly reported, please contact us with a pertinent source.
 Thank you!